 Our Classic Pump Pen is ideal for encouraging the flow of ink or paint.
 This is especially useful when you want to:

 - Kick start the flow for a new nib

 - Ink in large areas, such as backgrounds and back drops

 - Force more ink or paint through crowquill and Hawk quill nibs where the ink flows through the nib tube

 - Work with thicker inks and paints that don't flow easily

 Read more details about our Pump Pens.

 See all our Sketch nib pens.

 With or without overfeed?

-The overfeed extends the width and range of lines you can draw.
-It rests above the nib, stores more ink between the nib and overfeed, controls the spread of the two tynes, and lets you draw wider lines for a longer time.
+The overfeed is a device designed to maximize the expession of your drawn lines by extending the width and range of lines you can draw using a flexible nib.
+The overfeed is positioned on top of the nib, stores more ink between the nib and overfeed, controls the spread of the two tynes, and lets you draw wider lines for a longer time.
 Read more about our overfeeds.